puppetlabs/puppet-docs/source/pe/3.2/appendix.markdown

     DES-CBC3-SHA            SSLv3 Kx=RSA      Au=RSA  Enc=3DES(168) Mac=SHA1

 Note that unless your system contains OpenSSL v1.0.1d (the version that correctly supports TLS1.1 1and 1.2), prioritizing RC4 may leave you vulnerable to other types of attacks.

-### Puppet Code Issues with UTF-8 Encoding
-PE 3 uses an updated version of Ruby, 1.9 that is much stricter about character encodings than the version of Ruby used in PE 2.8.
-As a result, puppet code that contains UTF-8 characters such as accents or other non-ASCII characters can fail or act unpredictably.
-There are a number of ways UTF-8 characters can make it into puppet code, including, but not limited to, downloading a Forge module where some piece of metadata (e.g., author's name) contains UTF-8 characters.
-With apologies to our international customers, the current solution is to strictly limit puppet code to the ASCII character set only, including any code comments or metadata.
-Puppet Labs is working on cleaning up character encoding issues in Puppet and the various libraries it interfaces with.

 ### Readline Version Issues on AIX Agents